 HindiWaC: Hindi Corpus from the web

 The Hindi Web corpus (HindiWaC) is a Hindi corpus made up of texts collected from the Internet.
-This corpus contains more than 100 million words crawled from the Hindi Internet during 2012.
+This corpus contains more than 100 million words crawled from the Hindi Internet during 2009, 2011 and 2014.

 Texts in the corpus are lemmatized and morphologically tagged.
 The corpus has a word sketch grammar enables users to explore the grammatical and collocational behavior of Hindi words.
 The whole process corpus preparation is described in the Corpus factory method document (Kilgarriff et al. at LREC 2010).